ethereum-optimism/specs/specs/experimental/cannon-fault-proof-vm-mt.md

 - Unsupported syscall.
 - Pre-image read at an offset larger than the size of the pre-image.
 - Delay slot contains branch/jump instruction types.
-- Invalid thread state:
-  - The active thread stack is empty.
+- Invalid thread state: the active thread stack is empty.

 VM implementations may raise an exception in other cases that is specific to the implementation.
 For example, an on-chain FPVM that relies on pre-supplied merkle proofs for memory access may